not7cd/indi-starbook/README.rst

 Requirements
 ------------

+On Ubuntu

+Add PPA ppa:mutlaqja/ppa

 In order to build this package you need:

 + INDI >= v1.7 (http://www.indilib.org)

-    You need to install both `indi` and `indi-devel` to build this package.
+    You need to install both `libindi1` and `libindi-dev` to build this package.

 + cURL >= v7.58.0 (https://curl.haxx.se/)